Certified Agile Facilitator Trainer

 Certified Agile Facilitator Trainer candidates and applications must meet the following requirements:

-• A CAF Trainer candidate must be an active Scrum Alliance certificant in good standing (free of Scrum Alliance Code of Ethics complaints or violations).
-An CAF trainer candidate must hold an active CST ®, CSAT, CEC, and/or CTC certification.
+- Must be an active Scrum Alliance certificant in good standing (free of Scrum Alliance Code of Ethics complaints or violations).

 Additional Information: